A Complete Guide to Visiting Balandra Bay: Mexico’s Most Beautiful Beach

 The view of Balandra Bay’s clear waters

 Use this map to plan your trip to Balandra Beach.
-We’ve marked the beach with a yellow pin and the bus pick up point with a grey pin.
+We’ve marked the beach with a yellow pin and the bus pick-up point and parking lot with navy pins.

 What is there to do at Balandra Bay?